nextbreakpoint/infrastructure-as-code/README.md

 Create or upload a valid HTTPS certificate issued for domain:

-    \*.yourprivatedomain.com
+    \*.yourdomain.com

-The certificate will be used to provision a private ELB to access internal servers.
+The certificate will be used to provision a private ALB to access internal servers.

     You can use a self-signed certificates if you wish, but your browser will warn you when you try to access the above domains.